BPS-space/bps-space.github.io/aerodynamics/index.md

 -   [XFOIL] - a tool for designing and analyzing subsonic airfoils
 -   [Ansys] provides many free products for students, including excellent CFD (Computational Fluid Dynamics)
--   [OpenRocket][open-rocket] - A free, open source rocket simulator.
+-   [OpenRocket] - A free, open source rocket simulator.
 A must-have for designing rockets of all sizes.
 -   [Parachute Recovery Systems Design Manual][parachutes] - If you want to know literally everything about designing parachutes.